openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

 .. _string-conversion:

-The *string conversion* can be of the following kinds:
+*String conversion* can be of the following kinds:

--  Any reference type or enum type can convert directly to the *string* type, which is then performed as the *toString()* method call.
+-  Any reference type, or enum type can convert directly to the *string* type, which is then performed as the *toString()* method call.

--  Any primitive type must convert to a reference value (for boxing see :ref:`Predefined Numeric Types Conversions`) before the *toString()* method call is performed.
+-  Any primitive type must convert to a reference value (for boxing see :ref:`Predefined Numeric Types Conversions`) before the method call *toString()* is performed.

-These contexts always have the type *string* as the target type.
+These contexts always have *string* as the target type.

 *Numeric contexts* apply to the operands of an arithmetic operator.
-*Numeric contexts* use combinations of predefined numeric types conversions (see :ref:`Predefined Numeric Types Conversions`) and ensure that each argument expression can convert to the target type *T* while the arithmetic operation for the values of type *T* is being defined.
+*Numeric contexts* use combinations of predefined numeric types conversions (see :ref:`Predefined Numeric Types Conversions`), and ensure that each argument expression can convert to the target type *T* while the arithmetic operation for the values of type *T* is being defined.